Olympus admits hid losses for decades

 A spokesman for the Tokyo Stock Exchange said the bourse needed more information before deciding whether to put Olympus shares under supervision, a step towards possible delisting.

-Lawyers said if Olympus had knowingly falsified its consolidated financial statements that were deemed material in nature, its representatives could face up to 10 years in prison or a fine of up to 10 million yen.
+Lawyers said that if Olympus were found to have knowingly falsified its consolidated financial statements that were deemed material in nature, its representatives could face up to 10 years in prison or a fine of up to 10 million yen.

 Legal experts also said outside auditors might be criminally liable.

-Reuters reported last week that Olympus replaced its auditor, KPMG, in 2009 after a disagreement over how to account for the controversial acquisitions.
+Reuters reported last week that Olympus replaced its auditor in 2009 after a disagreement over how to account for the acquisitions.

 In May 2009, Kikukawa announced the contract with KPMG had ended and that another global accounting firm, Ernst & Young, would take over.
 Ernst & Young said it had no comment on the Olympus disclosure.

-Olympus has come under growing pressure to reveal more information to address shareholder concerns in the escalating scandal, which has prompted law enforcement agencies in Japan and the United States to investigate.
+Olympus has come under increasing pressure to disclose more information to address shareholder concerns in an escalating scandal that has prompted law enforcement agencies in Japan and the United States to investigate.

-The company suddenly fired Woodford on October 14, when he was just two weeks into the job, saying he failed to understand the company's management style or Japanese culture.
+The company suddenly fired Woodford on Oct.
+14, saying he failed to understand the company's management style or Japanese culture.

-Woodford told Reuters the Olympus board should resign.
+Woodford told Reuters on Tuesday the Olympus board should resign.
 "The position of the board and non execs is untenable now," Woodford said by phone from London.

 He added that it was his "desire" to return to manage the endoscope maker should shareholders wish to reinstate him.

+Prodded by institutional shareholders, Olympus has named six men, including a former Japanese supreme court justice, to investigate the past M&A deals.

-Olympus, founded as a pioneering Japanese manufacturer of microscopes, branched into cameras in the 1930s and two decades later expanded into gastrocameras, which became its mainstay profit earner as its endoscopes captured 70 percent of the global market.
+Olympus, founded in 1919 as a pioneering Japanese manufacturer of microscopes, branched out into cameras in the 1930s and two decades later expanded into gastrocameras, which became its mainstay profit earner as its endoscopes captured a 70 percent share of the global market.

-Some market players said Tuesday's disclosure could mean the worst of the news was over.

-"But there are still investors who won't take chances and will continue to sell their holdings so the company could fall to its book value, after which it could be a potential acquisition target," said Fujio Ando, senior managing director at Chibagin Asset Management.

-(Additional reporting by Chikafumi Hodo, Tim Kelly, Lisa Twaronite, Antoni Slodkowski in Tokyo and Sinead Cruise and Kirstin Ridley in London: Writing by Linda Sieg; Editing by Edmund Klamann, Dean Yates and Neil Fullick)
+(Additional reporting by Chikafumi Hodo, Tim Kelly; Antoni Slodkowski: Writing by Linda Sieg; Editing by Michael Watson, Edmund Klamann and Miyoung Kim and Dean Yates)